 Pruning is an essential step in the life of a tree or bush.
 When you prune, you can keep the tree healthy and stable.
 If you skip pruning at these critical stages, you might have a tree that looks misshapen and prone to diseases.
 In the most severe cases, you can lose the tree.
 If you have to remove the tree, those services are expensive.
 You can avoid all those unnecessary costs with the right pruning schedule.
 You can always talk to a professional commercial landscaping company to determine the proper plan for your trees and bushes.
 They will know when it is the right time to trim your specific tree species.

 When it snows, all that fluffy white stuff has to go somewhere on your property.
 Before you start shoveling, you need to plan for adequate snow storage.
 If there is nowhere to place the snow, it can block off parts of your parking lot and add more money to your snow removal costs.
 You might even have property damage if the snow is stacked or pushed into the wrong spaces.
 When that happens, your landscaping can experience some damage.

 If you are looking to prevent these issues, you need to have a snow removal plan before winter rolls into your area.
 You can even install rolled curbs to prevent those plow trucks from pushing snow onto your landscape.
 With a little prevention, you will avoid snow removal problems that lead to high costs down the road.

-At Charlestown Landscaping, we can assist you in resolving these common landscaping issues.
+At Charlestown Landscaping, we can assist you in resolving these common commercial building landscaping issues.
 With our expertise, we offer professional results with our commercial lawn care, snow removal, and landscaping services.
 Our team helps you keep your property maintained so that you don’t have to worry about it.
 You can sit back and relax as we tackle those tough landscaping jobs.
 With our services, you will never have to deal with these common commercial landscaping issues.
 If you want to learn more about our services, please take a few minutes to fill out the contact form.